|REEL FACE:||REAL FACE:|

 Renamed "Dean Keith" in the movie

 Yes.
 The Molly's Game true story reveals that, like in the movie, former freestyle mogul skier Molly Bloom had never made it to the Olympics, in part due to an injury.
 "I was on the U.S. Ski Team," Bloom said during an interview on Ellen.
 "I was third in North America, and I crashed pretty horrifically on my Olympic qualifying run."
 With skiing out of the picture, Molly still felt a great deal of pressure to be successful.
 Her brother, Jeremy Bloom, was a two-time Olympian freestyle skier who was also a professional football player for the Philadelphia Eagles and Pittsburgh Steelers.
 Her other brother is a surgeon who graduated from Harvard Medical School.
+To learn more about her injury and time as a professional skier, read her book, Molly's Game: The True Story of the 26-Year-Old Woman Behind the Most Exclusive, High-Stakes Underground Poker Game in the World.

 No. In answering the question, "How accurate is Molly's Game?" we learned that the real nightclub where the poker games initially took place was The Viper Room on the Sunset Strip in West Hollywood.
 The club had been partly owned by Johnny Depp from its opening in 1993 until 2004.
 It was a popular celebrity hangout and is famous for being the location where actor River Phoenix died of a drug overdose on Halloween morning in 1993.